TaylorD1982/footytest/README.md

 <p><b>Duffy</b> wants to see how the group as a whole is performing against the bookmakers this season.
 In the navigation bar, he selects ‘Group Statistics’
 and is taken down to that sections of the site.
 He sees that the second chart displays this information.
 The Vertical Axis tells him that the group is currently
-£87.50 behind the bookmakers but that this is an improvement on two weeks ago, when the group were losing by £113.75.</p>
+£6.71 behind the bookmakers, an improvement on match day 11, when the group were losing by £77.86 in arrears.</p>

 <h2>Features</h2>